Wabi-Studios/wabi-realm/README.md

 }

-// Add the encryption key to the config and open the realm let config = Realm.Configuration(encryptionKey: key) let realm = try Realm(configuration: config)
+// Add the encryption key to the config and open the realm let config = WabiRealm.Configuration(encryptionKey: key) let realm = try WabiRealm(configuration: config)

-// Use the Realm as normal
-let dogs = realm.objects(Dog.self).filter("name contains 'Fido'")
+// Use the WabiRealm as normal let dogs = realm.objects(Dog.self).filter("name contains 'Fido'")
 ```

 ## Getting Started

-We support installing Realm via Swift Package Manager, CocoaPods, Carthage, or by importing a dynamic XCFramework.
+We support installing WabiRealm via Swift Package Manager, CocoaPods, Carthage, or by importing a dynamic XCFramework.

-For more information, see the detailed instructions in our [docs](https://docs.mongodb.com/realm/sdk/ios/install/).
+For more information, see the detailed instructions in our [docs](https://docs.mongodb.com/wabi-realm/sdk/ios/install/).

 Interested in getting started for free with [a template application](https://github.com/mongodb/template-app-swiftui-todo) that includes a cloud backend and Sync?
-[Create a MongoDB Atlas Account](http://mongodb.com/realm/register?utm_medium=github_atlas_CTA&utm_source=realm_swift_github).
+[Create a MongoDB Atlas Account](http://mongodb.com/wabi-realm/register?utm_medium=github_atlas_CTA&utm_source=realm_swift_github).

 ## Documentation

-The documentation can be found at [docs.mongodb.com/realm/sdk/ios/](https://docs.mongodb.com/realm/sdk/ios/).
+The documentation can be found at [docs.mongodb.com/wabi-realm/sdk/ios/](https://docs.mongodb.com/wabi-realm/sdk/ios/).
 The API reference is located at [docs.mongodb.com/realm-sdks/swift/latest/](https://docs.mongodb.com/realm-sdks/swift/latest/)

 ## Getting Help

 - **Need help with your code?**: Look for previous questions with the[`realm` tag](https://stackoverflow.com/questions/tagged/realm?sort=newest) on Stack Overflow or [ask a new question](https://stackoverflow.com/questions/ask?tags=realm).
 For general discussion that might be considered too broad for Stack Overflow, use the [Community Forum](https://developer.mongodb.com/community/forums/tags/c/realm-sdks/58/swift/).
-- **Have a bug to report?** [Open a GitHub issue](https://github.com/realm/realm-swift/issues/new).
-If possible, include the version of Realm, a full log, the Realm file, and a project that shows the issue.
+- **Have a bug to report?** [Open a GitHub issue](https://github.com/Wabi-Studios/wabi-realm/issues/new).
+If possible, include the version of WabiRealm, a full log, the WabiRealm file, and a project that shows the issue.
-- **Have a feature request?** [Open a GitHub issue](https://github.com/realm/realm-swift/issues/new).
+- **Have a feature request?** [Open a GitHub issue](https://github.com/Wabi-Studios/wabi-realm/issues/new).
 Tell us what the feature should do and why you want the feature.

-## Building Realm
+## Building WabiRealm

-In case you don't want to use the precompiled version, you can build Realm yourself from source.
+In case you don't want to use the precompiled version, you can build WabiRealm yourself from source.

 Prerequisites:

-* Building Realm requires Xcode 11.x or newer.
+* Building WabiRealm requires Xcode 11.x or newer.
-* Building Realm documentation requires [jazzy](https://github.com/realm/jazzy)
+* Building WabiRealm documentation requires [jazzy](https://github.com/wabi-realm/jazzy)

-Once you have all the necessary prerequisites, building Realm.framework just takes a single command: `sh build.sh build`.
-You'll need an internet connection the first time you build Realm to download the core binary.
+Once you have all the necessary prerequisites, building WabiRealm.framework just takes a single command: `sh build.sh build`.
+You'll need an internet connection the first time you build WabiRealm to download the core binary.

 Run `sh build.sh help` to see all the actions you can perform (build ios/osx, generate docs, test, etc.).